baid-group/dotbim-ts/README.md

 ```

 ## Developed
-dotbim-ts is developed and maintained by Baid Group Sp. z o.o. for everyone in BIM community!
+dotbim-ts is developed and maintained by Baid Group for everyone in BIM community!

 ## License
 dotbim-ts is licensed under the MIT license.
 Please read the LICENSE file in this repository for more details.